cyndereN/cynderen/README.md

 - 🔗 Connect with me: **https://linkedin.com/in/ce-cao**

 - ⚡ Fun fact: **Lifelong learner, persistent climber, football & basketball player, video maker. film lover, ex-vocal.
 Maybe a geek, but definitely a gamer.
-Dreaming of being a Gameplay Programmer, Technical Designer, Creative Director, and Documentary Producer.**
+Dreaming of being a Gameplay Programmer, Creative Director, and Documentary Producer.**